Stefen-Taime/hilt-python/README.md

 - Add auto-instrumentation for Anthropic Claude
 - Add auto-instrumentation for Google Gemini
-- Explore LangGraph or similar workflow integrations
+- Add auto-instrumentation for LangGraph

 ## License